BrockMCarlson/VSS2022-IOT/README.md

   — and applies necessary statistical or theoretical models.

 **note**
 setupIOT is run at the start of each script so that individual directories on each local machine can be setup.
 These local directories are the *database* in an         MVC framework.

 > Outputs from the model are sent to the base function or “formatted data” (OUTDIR_FD)

 ### “View”
+- take _FD and other outputs from model to visualize the data
+- do necessary visual processing on the data.